National Party (South Africa): National Party under Botha

-Beginning in the early 1980s, under the leadership of Pieter Willem Botha, Prime Minister since 1978, the NP began to reform its policies.
+Beginning in the early 1980s, under the leadership of P. W. Botha, Prime Minister since 1978, the NP began to reform its policies.
 Botha legalised interracial marriages and multiracial political parties and relaxed the Group Areas Act.
 Botha also amended the constitution to grant a measure of political representation to Coloureds and Indians by creating separate parliamentary chambers in which they had control of their "own affairs".
 The amendments also replaced the parliamentary system with a presidential one.
 The powers of the Prime Minister were essentially merged with those of the State President, which was vested with sweeping executive powers.
 Although portraying the new system as a power-sharing agreement, Botha ensured that the real power remained in White hands, and in practice, in the hands of the NP.
 Whites had large majorities in the electoral college which chose the State President, as well as on the President's Council, which settled disputes between the three chambers and decided which combination of them could consider any piece of legislation.
 However, Botha and the NP refused to budge on the central issue of granting meaningful political rights to Black South Africans, who remained unrepresented even after the reforms.
 Most Black political organisations remained banned, and prominent Black leaders, including Nelson Mandela, remained imprisoned.

 While Botha's reforms did not even begin to meet the opposition's demands, they sufficiently alarmed a segment of his own party to engender a second split.
 In 1982, hardline NP members including Andries Treurnicht and Ferdinand Hartzenberg formed the Conservative Party, committed to reversing Botha's reforms, which by 1987 became the largest parliamentary opposition party.
 The party later merged into the Freedom Front, which today represents Afrikaner nationalism.
 On the other hand, some reformist NP members also left the party, such as Dennis Worrall and Wynand Malan, who formed the Independent Party which later merged into the Democratic Party (a similar breakaway group existed for a time in the 1970s).
 The loss of NP support to both the DP and CP reflected the divisions among White voters over continued maintenance of apartheid.